vishalsinghrawat29/VishalCSS-Component-Library/README.md

 If you have any suggestions, questions, or feedback, please feel free to contact me at vsrawat2906@gmail.com .

-Thank you for using Minute - watch store.
-We wish you have a wonderful shopping experience!
+Thank you for using Vishal'CSS Component Library.
+We wish you have a wonderful development experience!